BigNoid/script.skinshortcuts/README.txt

 Skinning the management dialog
 ------------------------------

+*VERSION INFORMATION* Version 0.1.0, the version on the repo, only supports the non-optional controls below.
+Non of the optional controls are supported.
+*VERSION INFORMATION* Optional controls are a work in progress.
+Only 402 and 403 are currently supported.

+1. List of controls

-To customize the look of the dialog displayed to allow the user to customize shortcuts, your skin needs to provide script-overrides.xml.
+To customize the look of the dialog displayed to allow the user to customize shortcuts, your skin needs to provide script-skinsettings.xml.
 It requires the following controls:

 ID	Type	Description
 101	Label	Current type of shortcut being viewed